n0-b-dy/dev-logs/README.md

 #### 04-24-2024.

 - So, I finally got the React project working and forgot to update yesterday but all that matters is it WORKS!!!
 I also completed another mini-python project and uploaded them on here.
 Gonna keep chipping away now.

+#### 04-25-2024.

+- I will be finishing and adding another python project because I really want to learn python especially for the automation and ai parts as I find that really fascinating.
+Like I said before it would be really nice to learn all of that ontop of the web development.